MARIA

 B)

-in A), she is, when at her best here, a greater singer, IMO, than
+less consistent than in A), she is, when at her best here, a greater singer, IMO,

-earlier.
-Thus, there are, IMO, both poorer examples of her singing
+than earlier.
+Thus, there are, IMO, both poorer examples of her singing here than

-preferable in most ways, IMO, to her Serafin Aida
+in most ways, IMO, to her Serafin Aida from

-from '55, even though the latter is better recorded.
-So you never
+'55, even though the latter is better recorded.
+So you never can tell.

 There